 You know you love ‘em.
 And we do, too!
 We’re talking about those off-the-charts Halloween costumes for dogs.
 Seriously, we can’t resist a Weiner Dog fully condimented and sandwiched in a cushy hot dog bun.
 Sure, it’s tried-and-true, but it makes us crazy!

 The Great Pumpkin may come only one night a year.
 But the best dog costume ideas for Halloween somehow stay viral long after the yard decor is packed away.

-Before turning your Great Dane into Secretariat or your Malti-Poo into Baby Yoda, however, make sure your pumpkin-pup is up for the transformation.
+We’re all for turning your Great Dane into Secretariat or your Malti-Poo into Baby Yoda (and those hilarious dog name puns that come along with it) however, make sure your pumpkin-pup is up for the transformation.

 And, as always, think safety-first.